 I made a pattern in my size for this knit pencil skirt but I think it’s way easier to make your own pattern, based on your own body shape and measurements so the skirt would fit YOU perfectly with no additional adjustments to the pattern.
 Apologies for the photos, most of them have been taken by my kiddo with her tiny, shaky hands, as I got no one else available to help out!

 - stretchy fabric wide enough to fit around your hips and long enough from waist to knee plus seam allowance (I found similar fabric here)

 - 1″ non roll elastic, enough to go around your waist

 - fabric pen

 - Lay out your fabric.
-Fold it so that the right side is facing in towards each other.
+Fold it with the right side facing in.